Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 |    1 | 0r7CVbZTWZgbTCYdfa2P31 |                   Memories - Dillon Francis Remix |     Maroon 5 |               67 |
 |    2 | 1z1Hg7Vb0AhHDiEmnDE79l |                   All the Time - Don Diablo Remix | Zara Larsson |               70 |

-As can be seen from the data above, there are a several themes (e.g., tracks, albums, and playlists) and each of them can be saved in a separate table.
-For the relational database to be in 3NF, each attribute in the table should depend only on primary key.
-Obviously, this is not true in the current state of Spotify data.
+As can be seen from the data above, there are several themes (e.g., tracks, albums, and playlists), and each of them can be saved in several separate tables.
+For the relational database to be in 3NF, each attribute in the table should depend only on the primary key.
+This is not true in the current state of Spotify data.
 After normalization, I ended up with 9 tables.
 For more details on how and why these tables were created, please see my code [here](https://github.com/Klalena/BIOS823-Statistical_Programming-for-Big-Data/blob/master/Homework/Spotify_DB_Normalization.ipynb).

 Here is a simple ER diagram of the normalized SQLite database for Spotify data: